 Eating and Drinking Out

 Marseille is very culturally diverse, and this is evident in the number of non-French restaurants in the city.
-O'Pakistan serves up authentic Indian food, with the Thali menu being extremely popular for those who can't decide, with a little bit of many dishes being brought to the table.
-Samosas, pakoras and kebabs are amongst the appetisers, with beef, potato and paneer curries being main contenders in the main course category.
+O'Pakistan serves up authentic Indian food, with the Thali menu being extremely popular among those who can't decide, with a little bit of many dishes being brought to the table.
+Samosas, pakoras and kebabs are a few examples of appetisers, with beef, potato and paneer curries being main contenders in the main course category.

 Restaurant L'Esplai The Grand Bar des Goudes is a superb place to go if you're in the mood for seafood.
 Overlooking the harbour, the restaurant's outdoor terrace is where you can enjoy the freshest fish and most spectacular seafood dishes.
 No visit to Marseille would be complete without having bouillabaisse at least onceo have it here!